ljm625/srv6-vpp-controller/README.md

 - method : The method to calculate the path, latency or te or igp

 - extra : The extra parameters, like do not pass specific node or link

+- dest_ip : The destination IP range for this SLA requirements.
+Can be IPv4 or IPv6

 SID Part: